Free shipping to 48 States!

 • Calming

 One of the most popular types of sensory room equipment is calming products, which provide consistent sensory inputs to allow users to reduce stress and regulate their emotions.
-These include sensory room staples, such as bubble tubes and fiber optic lights, which captivate their users with their gentle illumination, holding their attention such that they can let go of whatever was making them feel overwhelmed.
+These include sensory room staples, such as bubble tubes and fiber optic lights, which captivate their users with their gentle illumination, holding their attention.

 • Auditory

-Especially effective with individuals with ADHD and autism, these pieces of sensory room equipment provide audible inputs that can improve focus and sensory processing, promote relaxation and offer health benefits when applied in certain contexts.
-While our soundboard, sound equalizer and other interactive wall panels allow younger users to engage their auditory senses to develop their cause and effect skills, our vibroacoustic products can stimulate the parasympathetic nervous systems of users with physical difficulties, lessening their muscle tension and joint pain.
+Especially effective with individuals with ADHD and autism, these pieces of sensory room equipment provide audible inputs that can improve focus and sensory processing, promote relaxation and offer health benefits.
+Products such as the soundboard, sound equalizer, and interactive wall panels help develop cause and effect skills, while vibroacoustic products can stimulate the parasympathetic nervous system and reduce muscle tension.

 • Visual

-This type of sensory room equipment harnesses light, color and motion to improve focus and visual processing, as well as alleviate stress through consistent sensory stimulation.
-Our collection of projectors and effect wheels is capable of immersing users in exotic landscapes, while our sensory mirrors allow younger users to experiment with their perception and develop self-awareness.
+This type of sensory room equipment harnesses light, color and motion to improve focus and visual processing, as well as alleviate stress.
+Our collection of projectors and effect wheels immerse users in exotic landscapes, while sensory mirrors help develop self-awareness.

 • Tactile